Skip to main content

-What is a Hazy IPA?
+What Is A Hazy IPA?

 When you order a draft beer, your first impression is a visual one.
 A Hazy IPA, like the name implies, has a cloudy appearance, one you can’t see through like you might with other beer styles (think a light-bodied pilsner or even our Pale Ale).

 But a Hazy IPA is far more than looks.
 Its foggy appearance hints at a fullness of flavor, which it delivers.
-The careful planning of malt and hops, along with less filtering before packaging, yields a beer with lower perceived bitterness than other IPAs and hop character that’s decidedly fruity — you’ll often hear “juicy” as a flavor descriptor, like a tasty bite of ripe citrus.
+The careful planning of malt and hops, along with less filtering before packaging, yields a beer with lower perceived bitterness than other IPAs and hop character that’s decidedly fruity—you’ll often hear “juicy” as a flavor descriptor, like a tasty bite of ripe citrus.
 With our Hazy Little Thing IPA, you might pick up notes of orange and pineapple.
 That’s all hops; we don’t brew Hazy Little Thing with any real fruit.

 Pouring a can of Sierra Nevada Hazy Little Thing IPA into a custom Hazy Little Thing glass.

-While other craft beer styles might seem like an acquired taste — the assertive bitterness of a West Coast IPA, the richness of an Imperial Stout — the popularity of Hazy IPA suggests it’s a crowd pleaser.
+While other craft beer styles might seem like an acquired taste—the assertive bitterness of a West Coast IPA, the richness of an Imperial Stout—the popularity of Hazy IPA suggests it’s a crowd pleaser.
 Not to say it’s superior by any means, but Hazy IPA is a welcoming style within craft beer.

 Hazy IPAs vs IPAs

-India Pale Ale (IPA) shines the spotlight on unique aromas and flavors only hops can accomplish.
 The origins of IPA are several centuries old, with English brewers traditionally making IPAs with more pronounced malt character and a certain subtlety to hop aroma and flavor.
 American craft brewers, on the other hand, have really leaned into hop intensity.
+For decades now, we at Sierra Nevada have been at the forefront of hop exploration.

 Two hands reaching into a pile of freshly harvested hops.

-Since the beginning, we’ve always been about hop exploration.
 In 1981, our Celebration IPA reimagined winter beers, using the first hops from the annual harvest to create a medley of citrus, pine, and floral flavors.
 Bigfoot Barleywine came soon after, and while not an IPA, its sheer hop intensity rivals most any monster IPA.
 And for more than a decade now, Torpedo Extra IPA has grown an allegiance for its huge aroma, the result of dry-hopping with our custom-built “Hop Torpedo,” a device that pushes hops to their limit.

-More recently, we’ve had fun exploring the realm of Hazy IPA, mixing and matching newer hop varieties to invoke familiar fruits: mango, passion fruit, pineapple, tangerine — the whole farmers market, really.
+More recently, we’ve had fun exploring the realm of Hazy IPA, mixing and matching newer hop varieties to invoke familiar fruits: mango, passion fruit, pineapple, tangerine—the whole farmers market, really.
 Hazy Little Thing IPA clocks in at 6.7% ABV and is silky smooth, and Summer Break is a Session Hazy IPA with an easy 4.6% ABV for those long days of sunny play.

 What does a Hazy IPA taste like?